lfkeitel/asml-sim/README.md

  opcode   op1      op2     op3
 ```

-Each instruction is written in hexadecimal and is on a separate line with a space between the two 8-bit sets:
+Each instruction is written using mnemonics:

 ```
-21 FF
+LOADI %1 FF
-C0 00
+HALT
 ```

+'%' denotes a register. (%0 - %F)

+Hex numbers use no special syntax.

+Single bytes can be used by enclosing them in single quotes. (`'H'`)

+Raw bytes can be used when the line doesn't start with a comment, label, or instruction.
+See the data section examples below.

 ### Comments